pjv/nostrtium/readme.txt

 [Note that the private key is stored encrypted in the WordPress database using libsodium cryptography.]

+### Support and Development
+Development is taking place on [github](https://github.com/pjv/nostrtium) and the best (fastest) way to get support is to raise an [issue](https://github.com/pjv/nostrtium/issues) or start a [discussion](https://github.com/pjv/nostrtium/discussions) there.

 ### Requirements
 Some of the included libraries have relatively recent dependency requirements so you will need the following in your WordPress platform:
 * PHP 8.1+